 Also I will be featuring my peonies in everything for the next couple weeks!
 There is nothing like growing something in your garden that is as beautiful as a peony.

 I hope this simple DIY inspires you to try a new project!
 You can’t go wrong.
 Even if you totally screw it up, you can always fix it.
 Did I mention this DIY cost less than $5 and only took about 5 minutes to make?
+Not into the DIY but want an affordable hat?
+I already did some research for you!

 5 minute DIY A Plentfiul Life Abundant Affordable DIY Bargainista Budget Fashion budget friendly Copycat DIY Copycat Fashion diy Easy DIY Fashion On a Budget Frugal Frugal DIY frugal life Frugalista On a Budget Simple DIY Straw Hat Straw Hat with Writing Summertime Upcycle Upcyclye